 Hi.
 I’m Paul.
-I’m a PhD student in philosophy, and I like this quip by Wolfgang Huemer which describes why I do what I do rather well.
+I’m a student of philosophy, and I like this quip by Wolfgang Huemer describing what that can often mean.

 “Philosophers tend to have the bad habit of detecting complex and mind-boggling problems in contexts that seem clear and obvious in everyday life.”